 The bottom line is – Cal AI makes it easy to track your food intake.
 No need to log anything manually with your phone’s camera and some AI magic doing all the hard work on your behalf.
 Check it out.

-A smart tool that handles therapy notes for mental health professionals
+Automates therapy notes and analytics for mental health professionals

 Abby